Definition of 'wealthy'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Nobody wants to be lectured on global ethics by an immensely wealthy man in yoga pants.
 Times, Sunday Times (2016)Also joining the rush are wealthy foreign investors.
 Times, Sunday Times (2016)Their rarity is down to their status as the chief asset of a wealthy family.
 Times, Sunday Times (2016)Her family is wealthier than most and has seen more sorrow.
 Times, Sunday Times (2016)Only wealthy people will able to buy houses with large enough gardens to not be affected.
-The Sun (2016)No exemption is to be given to a nobleman because of his nobility, or to a wealthy man in regard to his wealth.
-Smithsonian Mag (2017)A wealthy businessman who built a large social media and physical database with the Leave.
-Times, Sunday Times (2016)A rival appears - a wealthy businessman, who makes the woman an indecent proposal.
+The Sun (2016)A rival appears - a wealthy businessman, who makes the woman an indecent proposal.
 Times, Sunday Times (2017)We are also not being denied the entertainment supplied by the buying feats of the international wealthy.
 Times, Sunday Times (2010)It works by selling individual invoices to wealthy investors.
 Times, Sunday Times (2016)Any technology which requires a capital investment will be more readily available to the wealthier people.
 Science, Technology, and Social Change (1988)He has since been convicted of corruption and lives as a wealthy international refugee.
 Times, Sunday Times (2008)And he hopes wealthy investors will fund the venture.
 The Sun (2010)But all the models are dependent on finding a wealthy new investor to come up with the cash.
 The Sun (2009)This gift for things mechanical and his skill as a mechanical engineer quickly made him a very wealthy man.
 THE HUNTING OF MAN (2004)Why did such a wealthy family need to fund the marriage of its grandson through a tacky magazine deal?
 The Sun (2008)The wealthier the family, the higher the wall.
 Christianity Today (2000)Very wealthy people don't like to be questioned about whether they can support a cheque.
 Times, Sunday Times (2008)You need to know the right people, have wealthy sponsors and get to drive the right cars.
 Times, Sunday Times (2007)The reforms will benefit wealthy property investors, or those who have held on to a former home.
 Times, Sunday Times (2007)TARGET half a million wealthy people to ensure they are paying all the tax they owe.
 The Sun (2014)Amid global economic turmoil, rare comic books seem to be regarded as a safe haven for wealthy investors.
 Times, Sunday Times (2011)Why should those with bank deposits earning a pittance be subject to taxation, but much wealthier equity investors be exempt?
 Times, Sunday Times (2015)The new visas open the way for wealthy foreign investors to get a British passport in half the present six years.
 Times, Sunday Times (2011)Asking prices for properties worth 1 million or more increased in the third quarter of the year as wealthy overseas investors cashed in.
 Times, Sunday Times (2011)At one point reputed to be the wealthiest man in the world, he gave most of his worldly goods away before he died.
-WHEN SCOTLAND RULED THE WORLD: The Story of the Golden Age of Genius, Creativity and Exploration (2002)Such a glamorous home is a perk of the job for a wealthy international sportsman, the kind of holiday hideaway that footballers have long enjoyed.
-Times, Sunday Times (2006)He retired to England, a fabulously wealthy man.
+WHEN SCOTLAND RULED THE WORLD: The Story of the Golden Age of Genius, Creativity and Exploration (2002)He retired to England, a fabulously wealthy man.
 Times, Sunday Times (2008)If you're single, your new love has a wealthy family background.
 The Sun (2013)We get a lot of wealthy people from Silicon Valley.
 Times, Sunday Times (2010)More and more people, particularly wealthy people, have dogs.
 Times, Sunday Times (2015)

 Trends of 'wealthy'